-The second day of the trip was only supposed to be 12 kilometers of hiking along the ridge and a descent to Three Isle Campground so we allowed ourselves a slow start the following morning in order to soak up more of Aster Lake and its campground’s good tidings.
+The second day of the trip was only supposed to be 12 kilometres of hiking along the ridge and a short descent to Three Isle Campground so we allowed ourselves a slow start the following morning in order to soak up more of Aster Lake and its campground’s good tidings.
 We made a luxurious second coffee and sat by the river watching American Dippers, Hermit Thrushes and Dark Eyed Juncos go about their crepuscular business.
-This would of course come back to haunt us, but we’ll get to that.
+This would, of course, come back to haunt us, but we’ll get to that.

 Setting out from Aster Lake Campground

 After enjoying our delicious coffee at Aster Lake Campground, we reluctantly packed up our camp and moved onwards at around 11:00 am.
 Our day began with a hike along the shores of beautiful Aster Lake, where we stopped to take few photos of the still waters reflecting Mount Northover and Warrior Mountain with pristine clarity.